gizzidan/gatsby-theme-novela/README.md

 ## Tech

 This site is built on Gatsby, the static site generator built on React.
-Styling is done with Emotion (a component based stlying framework), Contentful is used as the CMS, and Netlify for deployment.
+Styling is done with Emotion (a component based styling framework), Contentful is used as the CMS, and Netlify for deployment.